Young20050706/Young20050706.github.io/_pages/about.md

 ## About Me

-I am a second-year undergraduate student at Antai College of Economics & Management, Shanghai Jiao Tong University.
-My research interests include Macroeconomics and Foreign Exchange.
+I am a second-year undergraduate student at the Antai College of Economics & Management, Shanghai Jiao Tong University, pursuing a dual degree in Finance and Computer Science.
+My academic interests are centered on Macroeconomics, Financial Technology, and Data Science.

+You can find my CV here: [Yuyang Liu's CV](../assets/CV.pdf).

 - **Name**: Yuyang Liu
 - **Contact**: (+86) 18217515975 | Yuyang-20050706@sjtu.edu.cn